Boyos999/tes3mp-xp/README.md

 xpLeveling = require("custom.tes3mp-xp.xpLeveling")
 xpGain = require("custom.tes3mp-xp.xpGain")
 ```
+* The "Additional Resources" folder contains instructions for dumping non-vanilla data to json files, if you go down this path I won't provide assistance other than the instructions in the folder.

 # xp_override.json
 * This json can be used to override level/xp values per: